 For a more direct approach, companies looking to hire Ruby on Rails developers can always try LinkedIn.

 LinkedIn allows you to post job postings like any other website, but it also allows you to customize your posting, so it is shown only to people with the right requirements.
+Moreover LinkedIn connector helps gain visibility and your profile appears in more users’ feeds.
 The website is also free to use, and it is also the place most senior developers post their CVs, so you know for sure what you’re dealing with.

 - Requires no fee to post job postings